-In this novel the author highlights not only the contrast between Japan and the Western World, but the barriers that face the foreigner who tries to assimilate with a people who for much of their history closed their doors to the outsider.
+Thrown into a strange and incomprehensible world, where the role of a wife is different from all she has known, Kate is soon stripped of her romantic illusions.
+Her story highlights not only the contrast between Japan and the Western world, but the barriers that face the foreigner who tries to assimilate in a country that for much of its history closed its doors to the outsider.

 ‘…Chand uses spare, delicate language… The magic of her book is its simplicity – the uniqueness of the characters and the plausibility of their destinies.’